shirangi/decline_curves_2pointOooh/README.md

 A PyTorch application for next-generation decline curve modelling.
 The package is named `luibeal` (Lewis and Beal, 1918).

 - Conventional decline curve models are not intended for changing conditions
-- Recurrent neural networks (RNN) process temporal data
+- Recurrent neural networks (RNN) can process temporal data
-- Temporal data may be used to represent changes in conditions during a well’s lifetime
+- These temporal data may be used to represent changes in conditions during a well’s lifetime
 - This provides means for a new decline curve modeling framework
-- This new framework is able to account for refracking, well interactins and more
+- The new framework is able to account for refracking, well interactions and more

 PyTorch has chosen a somewhat tight alignment with Anaconda, so this project falls in line given the strong dependency.
 So standard procedure using a virtual environment would then be
 ```